Benoniy/eng84_business_week_questions/README.md

   ***GIT is a version control system that allows users to make recorded changes to code.
 The benefit of this***
   ***is that you can easily roll back code to a functional state in the event of a build failure or something***
   ***simmilar***

+### OOP:
+* What is Object-Oriented Programming?
+  ***Object-Oriented programming is***
+* What are the benefits of OOP?
+* Can you tell me a use case for OOP?
+* What are the four pillars of OOP?
+* Describe Abstraction
+* Describe Inheritance
+* Describe Encapsulation
+* Describe Polymorphism